Nathan Stovall

 Bio

-Nathan Stovall was born in 1928 in Dallas, Texas.
-After dropping out of high school, he tried to join the military in 1945.
-Because his older brother was still in the Pacific with the Marines, his father asked him to wait to enlist until after the brother returned home.
-In January 1946 he joined the United States Navy and was assigned to the 103rd Construction Battalion unit working in Guam.
-Nathan Stovall returned to active duty after the Korean War broke out.
-During the Korean War, he was an electrician in the engine room of a destroyer, USS Blue (DD744), that spent part of the war deployed in the East Sea.
-The USS Blue did not land in Korea, rather it patrolled the seas north of Pusan searching for submarines and mines.
-On occasion, his ship also transported North Korean prisoners of war to South Korea.
+Nathan Stovall was born on October 3, 1928, in Dallas, Texas.
+After dropping out of high school, he attempted to join the United States military in 1945 while working at Dallas Power and Light.
+However, because his older brother was still serving in the Pacific with the U.S. Marines, their father asked Nathan to wait to enlist until after his brother returned home.
+In January 1946, Nathan joined the U.S. Naval Reserves and was assigned to the 103rd Construction Battalion Unit, where he worked in Guam.
+During the Korean War, he served as an electrician in the engine room of the destroyer USS Blue (DD-744), which was deployed in the East Sea near Wonson.
+Although the USS Blue did not land in Korea, it patrolled the waters north of Busan, searching for submarines and mines.
+Occasionally, the ship also transported North Korean prisoners of war to South Korea.
+In 1951, after receiving word that his father had passed away, Nathan returned home and was discharged from the U.S. Navy.
+He went on to have a fulfilling thirty-year career at General Motors.
+Nathan always took pride in his service and admired the resilience and gratitude of the Korean people.

 Video Clips